Kitware/CMake/Help/guide/tutorial/index.rst

 .. literalinclude:: Step10/MathFunctions/MathFunctions.h
   :language: c++

-At this point, if you build everything, you will notice that linking fails as we are combining a static library without position independent code with a library that has position independent code.
+At this point, if you build everything, you may notice that linking fails as we are combining a static library without position independent code with a library that has position independent code.
 The solution to this is to explicitly set the :prop_tgt:`POSITION_INDEPENDENT_CODE` target property of